ChristophHornung/SignalChop/README.md

 Use '-marks to denote strings or json.
 Json parameters have to start with a curly bracket ({).

 Example: Send Order 'Nike' 10 '{\"ProductName\":\"Shoe\", \"Id\":2, \"Comment\":\"Pink laces\"}'

+### Quit
+Usage: Quit [waitCount]

+Quits all execution and disconnects from the server.
+The optional [waitCount] indicates to not quit immediately but instead wait for [waitCount] invocations from the server first and then quit.

+Example: Quit 2